 To maximize trapping effort for ecological studies on R. tanezumi and R. argentiventer in irrigated lowland rice fields, it is recommended that the Linear Trap Barrier System (with multiple-capture trap) is used, which costs about USD200 in both Indonesia and the Philippines.
 However, it could be argued that single-capture traps are lighter, easier to deploy in various types of environments, and more easily concealed to avoid being stolen (My Phung, pers. comm.)
 A single-capture trap is cheaper than an LTBS on a per trap basis.
-However, those available in Yogvakarta were not effective in catching rats.
+However, those available in Yogyakarta were not effective in catching rats.
 In the Philippines, good-quality single-capture traps can be readily bought from a hardware store.
 In addition, there was a lower observed mortality rate in SCTs than MCTs, at least for the Philippines.
-However, when analyzing individual data for mortality, a disproportionate number were sexually immature males, regardless of the species (Lorica et al., unpublished data).
-Previous research on other species of small mammal suggest that younger animals may react more to the stress of capture,49 and adult male aggression towards conspecifics could also contribute to higher mortality in immature animals.^{50-53} Providing better cover, increasing food availability, and increasing the frequency of checking the traps may help reduce trap mortality.54 project and the material used was of a quality that we were able to use the fence for several years in the field.
+However, when analysing individual data for mortality, a disproportionate number were sexually immature males, regardless of the species (Lorica et. al., unpublished data).
+Previous research on other species of small mammal suggest that younger animals may react more to the stress of capture49, and adult male aggression towards conspecifics could also contribute to higher mortality in immature animals.50-53 Providing better cover, increasing food availability, and increasing the frequency of checking the traps may help reduce trap mortality.54

+For controlling rats in rice fields by farmers, the LTBS, whilst most effective, might be too costly and require high effort to maintain the fence.55 The drift-fence was custom-made for this project and the material used was of a quality that we were able to use the fence for several years in the field.
 Farmers may opt for a cheaper, though less durable material.
 The multiple-capture trap used in Indonesia was made locally by a farmer, and tended to last only one season with daily use.
-Also, both kinds of traps had to be checked every morning and emptied of rats before resetting at dusk.
-This research supports the need for a LTBS to be managed at a community level and applied in strategic locations at key times to intercept rodents during a period of high dispersal.56 Alternatively, a modification of the LTBS, the Community Trap Barrier System (CTBS) has been shown to be even more effective to reduce rodent numbers and crop damage in irrigated rice fields both in Asia13 and Africa.57 A CTBS involves the establishment of a lure rice crop 2-3 weeks ahead of the surrounding irrigated rice field, and is enclosed by a 20-50 sq m TBS with multiple-capture traps flushed with the TBS, and opening to the holes in the fence.
-A water-filled moat surrounds the TBS, and elevated soil mounds serve as walkways, leading to the opening to the MCTs in the TBS.58 The CTBS provides a 200-m radius halo of protection to approximately 16 ha of rice fields which was shown to be cost beneficial in Indonesia.13 In Vietnam, detailed modelling of rodent impacts in lowland rice systems using the APSIM-Oryza rice model concluded that the CTBS approach was effective for the Vu3 crop in the Mekong Delta.59 The CTBS has also been effective in China (see Singleton, et al.60 for review).
+Also, both kinds of traps had to be checked every morning and emptied of rats before re-setting at dusk.
+This research supports the need for a LTBS to be managed at a community level and applied in strategic locations at key times to intercept rodents during a period of high dispersal.56 Alternatively, a modification of the LTBS, the Community Trap Barrier System (CTBS) has been shown to be even more effective to reduce rodent numbers and crop damage in irrigated rice fields both in Asia13 and Africa57.
+A CTBS involves the establishment of a lure rice crop 2-3 weeks ahead of the surrounding irrigated rice field, and is enclosed by a 20-50 sq m TBS with multiple-capture traps flushed with the TBS, and opening to the holes in the fence.
+A water-filled moat surrounds the TBS, and elevated soil mounds serve as walkways, leading to the opening to the MCTs in the TBS.58 The CTBS provides a 200-m radius halo of protection to ca. 16 ha of rice fields which was shown to be cost beneficial in Indonesia.13 In Vietnam, detailed modelling of rodent impacts in lowland rice systems using the APSIM-Oryza rice model concluded that the CTBS approach was effective for the Vu3 crop in the Mekong Delta.59 The CTBS has also been effective in China (see Singleton, et al.60 for review).